shawn-sandy/idea/packages/mix/docs/THEMING.md

 # Customizing SASS Tokens

-You may not have the time *(boss needs it yesterday...)* or the desire to create your own tokens from scratch you can use the defaults provided by the kit to customize them.
-The SASS !default flag allows you to override the variable’s default value in your own Sass without modifying our own--a lot likes bootstrap 4.x. theming function.
+If you don't have the time *(boss needs it yesterday...)* or the desire to create your own tokens from scratch you can use the defaults provided by customizing variables--tokens using the SASS !default flag.
+The SASS !default flag allows you to override the variable’s default value in your own Sass without modifying our own--a lot likes bootstrap 4.x. theming feature :).

  >Normally when you assign a value to a variable, if that variable already had a value, its old value is overwritten.
 But if you’re writing a Sass library, you might want to allow your users to customize your library’s variables before you use them to generate CSS.